 The library is open for browsing and computer use.
+Please visit our contact page for our business hours.
 All in person events and programs have been cancelled or moved online.
-For more information, call us at 613-283-2911, or email us at [email protected]
+For more information, please call us at 613-283-2911, or email us at [email protected]

 Need help with your schoolwork?
 Use the following links and resources to help with your studies, writing and assignments.